Fetal programming: Depression

 Maternal depression poses one of the greatest risks for increased vulnerability to adverse outcomes for a baby that is developing in the uterus, especially in terms of susceptibility to a variety of psychological conditions.
 Mechanisms that may explain the connection between maternal depression and the offspring's future health are mostly unclear and form a current area of active research.
-Genetic inheritance that may be rendering the child more susceptible may play a role, including the effect on the intrauterine environment for the baby whilst the mother suffers from depression.
+Genetic inheritance that may be rendering the child more susceptible may play a role, including the effect on the intrauterine environment for the baby whilst the mother has depression.

 Psychological stress

 Maternally experienced psychological stress that occurs either before or during gestation can have intergenerational effects on offspring.
 Stress experienced during gestation has been linked with preterm delivery, low birth weight, and increased risk of psychopathology.
-The new mother may suffer from after-effects too, such as postpartum depression, and subsequently may find parenting more difficult as compared to those who did not experience as much stress during their pregnancies.
+The new mother may have after-effects too, such as postpartum depression, and subsequently may find parenting more difficult as compared to those who did not experience as much stress during their pregnancies.